equalitie/ouisync/doc/paper.md

 currently in use, or a state actor performing these actions on the global internet.

-The user-level adversary is set to be the one who may or may not possess one of the three Ouisync tokens and may or may not be using the same WiFi router.
+The user-level adversary is set to be the one who may (or may not) possess one of the three Ouisync tokens and may (or may not) be using the same WiFi router.
 This adversary does not have a physical access to the device.

-The adversary with a physical access to the device is self explanatory.
-Here we can distinquish between those that have the phone locked (e.g. someone who found the phone) or unlocked (e.g. someone who can force the user to unlock it).
+The adversary with physical access to the device is one who got hold of the device.
+For example by borrowing it, theft or device seizure.

-### Threat model
+Here we can distinguish between those that have the phone locked (e.g. someone who found the phone) or unlocked (e.g. someone who can force the user to unlock it).

-Ouisync gives strong protection to the user data in a repository in a sense that an adversary without the read or write token can not guess what the content of the repository is other than by looking at the repository size.
-This means the file contents, sizes, permissions, file and directory counts as well as the directory structure is not be accessible without the read or write token.
+Ouisync gives strong protection to the user data in a repository.
+An adversary without the read or write token can not guess what the content of the repository is other than by looking at the repository size.
+This means the file contents, sizes, permissions, file and directory counts as well as the directory structure is not accessible without the read or write token.
 This is achieved by encrypting the file and directory contents and splitting them into blocks of data equal in size (sharding).

-Additionally, assuming the blind token is private, Ouisync also guarantees that a network-level and user-level adversary is not able to download the encrypted repository data and metadata (blocks and the index).
-This is to protect from attacks where an adversay preemptively downloads found (locally or on the BitTorrent DHT) repositories in a hope that a read or write token is leaked in the future or a cryptographic exploit is found.
+Additionally, assuming the blind token is kept private, Ouisync also guarantees that a network-level and user-level adversary is not able to download the encrypted repository data and metadata (blocks and the index).
+This is done to protect from attacks where an adversay preemptively downloads found (locally or on the BitTorrent DHT) repositories in the hope of retrieving the  read or write token later on, or in the case that a cryptographic exploit is found.

 Finally, for as long as the repository is locked on the user's device, Ouisync also cryptographically hides from an adversary having physical access to the device whether the device owner has a read or write access to the repository.
 See the [Plausible deniability section](#plausible-deniability) for details.

 Ouisync currently does _not_ attempt to hide the IP addresses of peers using Ouisync alone or sharing particular repositories.
 This is an aspect Ouisync might attempt to tackle in the future, but right now the only protection from user-level and network-level adversaries collecting user's IP address is to turn off BitTorrent DHT and/or local discoveries.

 ### Confidentiality and Anonymity

-Confidentiality
+**Confidentiality**

 > "information is not made available nor disclosed to unauthorized entities."

-Anonymity
+**Anonymity**

-> "property that guarantees user’s identity will not be disclosed without consent."
+> "property that guarantees a user’s identity will not be disclosed without consent."

-#### Ouisync use detection
+#### Ouisync usage detection

 In order to find replicas, Ouisync emits messages that a user-level and network-level adversary may detect to determine which IP addresses on the local